-Strictly speaking, Gorilla Glass 2 provides the same level of damage resistance as the kind built into current smartphones and tablets, but the new version’s sheeting is 20 per cent thinner than 1.0, enabling “slimmer and sleeker devices, brighter images, and greater touch sensitivity.”
+Strictly speaking Gorilla Glass 2 provides the same level of damage resistance as the kind built into current smartphones and tablets but the new version’s sheeting is 20 per cent thinner than 1.0 enabling “slimmer and sleeker devices brighter images and greater touch sensitivity.”

-It remains to be seen whether 3D printing takes off in the mainstream or remains a niche interest for hobbyists, but MakerBot’s sense of fun is hard to ignore.
+It remains to be seen whether 3D printing takes off in the mainstream or remains a niche interest for hobbyists but MakerBot’s sense of fun is hard to ignore.